Martin Sheen: 2007–present

 Sheen played the role of the Illusive Man in the video game Mass Effect 2, and the sequel, Mass Effect 3.
 In addition, he voiced the role of Emilio in the English language version of the 2011 animated film Arrugas (Wrinkles).

 In 2009, Sheen travelled to Mexico City to star in Chamaco with Kirk Harris, Alex Perea, Gustavo Sánchez Parra and Michael Madsen.
 Sheen appeared in Martin Scorsese's The Departed as Captain Oliver Queenan, a commanding officer who is watching an undercover cop (Leonardo DiCaprio).
 Sheen and his son Ramon Estevez combined both their real and stage names to create the Warner Bros.-affiliated company, Estevez Sheen Productions.
 In November 2010, Sheen was cast as Uncle Ben in Sony's 2012 reboot of the Spider-Man film series, The Amazing Spider-Man, directed by Marc Webb.

 In 2010 the company released The Way, written and directed by Sheen's son Emilio Estevez, who also stars in the film.
 (Martin's daughter Renée also has a part in the film.)
 Martin plays an American doctor, whose son, played by Estevez, dies while hiking the Camino de Santiago.
 Driven by sadness, Martin's character leaves his Californian life and embarks on the 800 km pilgrimage from the French Pyrenees to Spain's Santiago de Compostela, taking his son's ashes with him.
 The Way premiered at the 2010 Toronto International Film Festival.

 In 2010, Sheen filmed Stella Days in County Tipperary, Ireland, near the birthplace of his mother.
 Thaddeus O'Sullivan directed and Irish actor Stephen Rea starred, along with IFTA award-winning actress Amy Huberman.
 Sheen plays parish priest Daniel Barry, whose love of movies leads him to help set up a cinema in Borrisokane.

 In 2016, Sheen starred in the film The Vessel, performing his role in both the English- and Spanish-language versions.

 Sheen played a starring role in Netflix's Grace and Frankie (2015–2022).
 In December 2019 Sheen signed on to play legendary FBI director J. Edgar Hoover alongside Lakeith Stanfield, Jesse Plemons, and Daniel Kaluuya in Judas and the Black Messiah.
 Produced by Warner Bros.
 Pictures, the film was released in 2021.
-It was directed by Shaka King and chronicles the death of Black Panther Party leader Fred Hampton in Chicago on December 4, 1969.
+It was directed by Shaka King and chronicles the assassination of Black Panther Party leader Fred Hampton in Chicago on December 4, 1969.

 In October 2025, he launched a podcast together with his daughter Renée.